-No matter what your situation may be, here's the good news: you can cure loneliness with a minimum of effort!
+No matter what your situation may be, here's the good news: you can cure loneliness or make it better with a little consistent effort.
 No, it’s not as hard to do as you may think.
 Simply take the right action to create a shift in your thinking.
 That's how to find happiness, too.

 . . . he or she may have a hard time trying to break through the barrier of discouragement to explore possible solutions and anecdotes.
 But it can be done!